 Summary of Qualifications

-- More than fifteen years of experience in providing excellent customer service: determining needs, answering questions, and ensuring satisfaction for people of diverse backgrounds and abilities.
+- More than fifteen years of experience in providing excellent customer service: determining needs, answering questions, and ensuring satisfaction for diverse populations.

-- Commitment to delivering innovative programming and content, with experience in devising library programs and a background in the performing arts.
+- Committed to delivering innovative services, with experience in devising active and passive library programs, and background in the performing arts and participatory museum services.